-XV.
+XVI.
 CDS Canine Training Aids

-A. CDS training aids will only be used for the training of drug detection canine teams.

-B. The canine supervisor will be responsible for the following:

-1. Obtaining CDS training aids for use by the canine teams.

-2. Maintaining a current list of training aids possessed by the Queen Anne's County Office of the Sheriff, providing a copy to the Commander of the Field Operations Division.

-3. Maintaining current certifications for the CDS Training Aids through the State of Maryland and the Drug Enforcement Administration.

-4. Storing the training aids in a secure location within the Queen Anne's County Office of the Sheriff's Headquarters building.
-Only the canine supervisor, the Commander of the Field Operations Division, and designated canine handlers will have access to the storage location.

-5. Ensuring that CDS training aids are stored in waterproof, military ammunitiontype boxes.
-To prevent scent-contamination, each box will only contain one type of CDS.
+- A. CDS training aids will only be used for the training of drug detection canine teams. - B. The canine coordinator will be responsible for the following: - 1.
+Obtaining CDS training aids for use by the canine teams. - 2.
+Maintaining a current list of training aids possessed by the Queen Anne's County Office of the Sheriff, providing a copy to the Operations Commander. - 3.
+Maintaining current certifications for the CDS Training Aids through the State of Maryland and the Drug Enforcement Administration. - 4.
+Storing the training aids in a secure location within the Queen Anne's County Office of the Sheriff's Headquarters building.
+Only the canine coordinator, the Operations Commander, and designated canine handlers will have access to the storage location. - 5.
+Ensuring that CDS training aids are stored in waterproof type boxes to prevent scent-contamination.
+Each box will only contain one type of CDS.
 Inside of each box will also be a current list of CDS training aids contained within the box.

-6. The canine supervisor or designee will make the final determination on whether a canine team is placed in or out of service.

-XVI.
+XVII.
 Use of CDS Training Aids

-A.

-A. The following procedures are 1. designed to maintain the integrity of the CDS training aids: 2.

-1. CDS training aids will not be removed from storage for any reason other than training, demonstration, or inventory, without the approval of the canine supervisor or the Commander of the Field Operations Division.

-2. Any authorized person removing a CDS training aid will complete the CDS Training Aid Sign-Out Log and have the form witnessed by another deputy.

-3. After a CDS training aid box is removed from storage, but before the training aids are used for training or demonstration, the CDS training aids in the box will be inventoried and the CDS Training Aid Inventory Check Form completed.
-This form will also be used for an inventory check prior to returning the box to storage after the training or demonstration is completed.
+- A. The following procedures are designed to maintain the integrity of the CDS training aids: - 1.
+CDS training aids will not be removed from storage for any reason other than training, demonstration or inventory without the approval of the canine coordinator or the Operations Commander. - 2.
+Any authorized person removing a CDS training aid will complete the Canine Training Aid/Inventory Log. - 3.
+After a CDS training aid box is removed from storage but before the training aids are used for training or demonstration, the CDS training aids in the box will be inventoried.

-4. The deputy removing CDS training aids from storage is solely and personally responsible for their legal and proper use during the training or demonstration, and for their safe return.
-At no time will a person other than the canine handler, canine supervisor, or Commander of the Field Operations Division have possession of a CDS training aid.

-5. If a CDS training aid is lost or stolen the incident will be appropriately documented and the canine supervisor and Commander of the Field Operations Division notified as soon as possible.

-6. In the event a CDS training aid needs to be destroyed, the canine supervisor will be notified and the current procedures for the destruction of CDS followed.

-7. The canine supervisor, along with the Commander of the Field Operations Division, will conduct random inventory checks of the CDS training aids, and document the inventory on the CDS Training Aid Inventory Form.
+- 4. The deputy removing CDS training aids from storage is solely and personally responsible for their legal and proper use during the training or demonstration and for their safe return.
+At no time will a person other than the canine handler, canine coordinator, Operations Commander or designee have possession of a CDS training aid. - 5.
+If a CDS training aid is lost or stolen, the incident will be appropriately documented, and the canine coordinator and Operations Commander notified as soon as possible. - 6.
+In the event a CDS training aid needs to be destroyed, the canine coordinator will be notified and the current procedures for the destruction of CDS followed. - 7.
+The canine coordinator, will conduct random quarterly inventory checks of the CDS training aids, and document the inventory on the Canine Training Aid/Inventory Log as well as a quarterly report submitted to the Operations Commander and Chief Deputy.

-XVII.
+XVIII.
 Handler Compensation

 Handlers will be compensated for the "at home care" of their canines (time spent in the care, feeding, grooming and other needs of the canine) in a manner consistent with the Fair Labor Standards Act.

-XVIII.
+If possible, canine handlers will include 30 minutes of canine handling time per on duty shift and 30 minutes at their overtime rate for off duty days.

+XIX.
 Call-Out Procedures